arcangelofranco/Naive-RAG-Assistant/README.md

 The architecture is deliberately conventional.
 Protocols sit next to their consumers, adapters are interchangeable, and the composition root is the only place that knows which concrete implementations are in use.
 That allows switching from Gemini to Groq through an environment variable, with no code change, and it keeps the grounding rules in the domain layer, where they can be tested without network calls or database access.

 The measurements reported in this document follow the same principle.
-The surviving retrieval failure on the single responsibility question is not an incidental defect to hide, it is empirical evidence, and it is what keeps hybrid search on the table as a candidate.
+The retrieval failure on the single responsibility question is not an incidental defect to hide, it is empirical evidence, and it is what keeps hybrid search on the table as a candidate.

-The revision history of those measurements makes the same point more sharply.
-An earlier version of this document reported three failures out of four and an overlap between in-domain and out-of-domain scores, and read both as findings about dense retrieval.
-Translating the corpus from Italian into English, with no change to the retrieval code, removed both.
-The measurements had been real, and the conclusion drawn from them had been wrong, because the variable actually under test was the language of the corpus against an English-trained embedding model.

 A project whose documentation reports only what works has not really been measured.
-A project that never revisits what it measured has not really been understood.